About Us | Our Approach | Our Team | Contact Us | News

 The Mathematics Framework

 Mathematical processes refer to the skills involved to acquire and apply mathematical knowledge.
-This includes reasoning, communication, thinking skills and heuristics, and application and modelling.
+This includes reasoning, communication, thinking skills and heuristics, and application and modeling.

 Mathematical concepts cover numerical, algebraic, geometrical, statistical, probabilistic, and analytical concepts.
 Students should develop the mathematics ideas in depth and as an integrated whole.